threefoldtech/info_grid/src/concepts/grid3_components.md

 ### Farm Management
 A set of tools, processes, and functionalities provided by ThreeFold to manage and operate farms within the ThreeFold Grid.
 Farms are the physical locations where ThreeFold Farmers deploy and maintain the infrastructure that powers the decentralized network.
 TF Farm Management offers a comprehensive suite of features that enable farmers to efficiently manage their resources, monitor the health and performance of their infrastructure, and handle various administrative tasks.
 This includes functionalities such as capacity allocation, monitoring and reporting tools, farmer reputation management, billing and invoicing systems, and overall farm administration.

+Note: This is a feature that involves multiple component repositories.
+It is listed here to give a complete picture of ThreeFold's component list.

 ### TF Farming Calculator
 A tool provided by ThreeFold that allows users to estimate and calculate potential earnings from farming on the ThreeFold Grid.
 Farming refers to the process of providing computing resources, such as storage and processing power, to the ThreeFold Grid and earning tokens in return.
 The tf-farming-calculator takes into account various factors, including the amount of resources contributed, the duration of farming, and the current market conditions, to provide users with an estimate of their potential earnings in terms of ThreeFold Tokens (TFT).